MRTC 3000 class: Refurbishments and upgrades

+Four-car operations

+Plans for four-car operations were first laid in 2016, adding an additional car from the current three.
+Although MRT-3's 130 m stations are designed for four-car trains, the pocket track near Taft Avenue station was too short for safe four-car operations.

+After the completion of the line's rehabilitation in late 2021, the DOTr tested a four-car 3000 class trainset on the mainline on March 9, 2022.
+The first two four-car trainsets were deployed on March 28, while a third trainset was rolled out on April 18.
+Although full conversion was initially planned to be achieved by 2023, all trains soon reverted to the existing 3-car configuration.

+In February 2025, the DOTr planned to redeploy four-car trainsets once the construction of the extended Taft Avenue pocket track would be completed in June.
+In the aftermath of the line's annual maintenance shutdown during Holy Week, four-car operations returned on April 21 (Easter Monday), two months ahead of schedule, with an initial three sets deployed during the weekday peak hours.

+On October 17, 2025, the DOTr increased the number of four-car trainsets to six to further reduce passenger congestion at stations.
+On October 18, it extended its deployment to weekends.

-Design and specifications
+Design

 The LRV design is a one-way eight-axle motorized car consisting of three articulated cars, which are connected to each other by the joint and the cover.
+The RT8D5M operates as built on the high-speed city rail system with high platforms and in tropical conditions.

 Car body

 The car body is made of low-alloy high-tensile steel, while the ceiling is made of aluminum sheets.

 Unlike the prototype 0029, these cars have rounded "foreheads" or beveled large windows at both ends.

 The trains wear a livery consisting of royal blue, red, and white.
 Under the "Metrostar Express" branding, the white portion contains the brand logo and lettering on the sides.
 However, since 2012, the branding has since been unused.
 The trains also usually wore wrap ads—unlike the LRTA 1200 class which wear ads as a whole trainset, the 3000 class are seen to wear wrap ads per car.

 Each light rail vehicle has three roof-mounted air-conditioning units manufactured by Thermo King.
 In total, there are nine air-conditioning units in a three-car train set.

-LRV 044 used to have experimental door lights above the doors in 2017.
-However, the lights were removed when Sumitomo refurbished and renumbered LRV 044 as 3044 in 2021.